What every best Wiper Blades has:

-Ed Grabianowski and Rik Paul pick the best windshield wipers based on test results from ConsumerReports.org, interviews with car experts, and hands-on testing of a couple of choices.
-He also looks at Amazon.com reviews for the top-rated models.
-Tested wipers (not all are) are subjected to a long-term durability test in which drivers living in a variety of climates test the blades for a full year.
+Ed Grabianowski and Rik Paul pick the best windshield wipers based on a combination of reviews from owners on Amazon.com and interviews with car experts across the country.
+Two of the wiper blades covered in this report were included long-term durability test they conducted in 2013 and 2014, in which drivers living in a variety of climates used the blades for a full year.